 Access to Health Care

 Any treatment and healthcare depends on the individual’s level of need.
-Should a returnee re-enter the UK with significant medical needs requiring urgent medical treatment, including mental health issues, they will need to present to the nearest Accident & Emergency (A&E) Department for a medical assessment.
+Should a returnee re-enter the UK requiring urgent medical treatment, including mental health difficulties, they will need to present to the nearest Accident & Emergency (A&E) Department for a medical/mental health assessment.
 If arriving at London Heathrow Airport, the nearest Accident & Emergency is in Hillingdon Hospital.
-Please note that automatic access to the NHS for non-acute medical treatment is only accessible via referral from a GP that you are registered with.
+It is important to understand that access to the NHS for anything other than acute/emergency medical treatment is only accessible via referral from a GP that you are registered with.
 In order to register with a GP, you need a residential address in the UK and in turn, this would enable access to specialist consultations and treatment for existing, ongoing conditions.

 If a returnee intends to seek medical treatment upon return to UK, it is very useful that they have updated medical reports / assessments (in English), from their time spent overseas.
 They also need to ensure that they have sufficient medication for the journey, and for the time it may take to be registered with a GP.

 Access to Welfare Benefits

 There are a number of different welfare benefits in the UK and claims can be made for the old system of benefits or the new Universal Credit system.
 This is dependent on which area the individual is basing themselves and are intended for people living in the UK on low income and with limited savings.
 Such people may qualify for income related benefits such as, Job Seeker’s Allowance, Income Support, Housing and Council Tax Benefits, Sickness and Disability Benefits, Pension Credit etc. The type of benefits someone may apply for will depend on their individual circumstances and eligibility.
 Once a person is approved to receive such financial support, they can expect a wait of 4-6 weeks to receive their initial payment.
 As explained previously, this is dependent on passing the Habitual Residency test with the Department of Work and Pensions.

 Access to Accommodation